Altinn/altinn-studio-docs/content/architecture/deployment/altinn-studio-apps/_index.md

 ### Platform Cluster
 The platform cluster in Altinn Studio Apps will host common application like DataServices.

-### Service Deployment
+### Kubernetes Deployment
-In Altinn Studio apps the Service Apps are deployed as sets of Docker Containers in Kubernetes Deployment.
+In Altinn Studio apps the Service Apps are deployed as sets of Docker Containers defined as Kubernetes Deployment in the Kubernetes Cluster for the service owner.
 Each set of service containers will be scaled based on the usage of the service.
-This will be configured with help of the Kubernetes ScaleSet.
+This will be configured with help of the Kubernetes ReplicaSet.
 It is currently not decided if and how autoscaling will be used.

 The service container will consist of the runtime application and service specific code and configuration.